*Heather Kline, Acting is Elementary and Musikgarten instructor

 *Richard Shoap, Acting and Improvisational Theater Class instructor, Director of Fall Play and Spring Musical at St. Maria Goretti

 Studied Theater and Drama at Bucknell University.
-He has taught acting and improvisational theater classes for CVSM for a number of years, and he recently retired as an adjunct instructor in Theater at Wilson College.
+He has taught acting and improvisational theater classes at CVSM for a number of years.
+Previously, was also an adjunct instructor in Acting at Wilson College.
 For CVSM he has taught Young Actor’s Workshop; Voice & Drama Camp; Showstoppers Musical Theater Camp, and Shakespeare Camp.
-Recent directing projects at St. Maria Goretti High School include Macbeth, Rodgers and Hammerstein’s Cinderella, The Antigone of Sophocles, and Godspell.
-He has been active for over 30 years as an actor and director with various area theater groups, most notably Chambersburg Community Theater and The Conococheague Players.
+Recent directing projects at St. Maria Goretti High School include The Hypochondriac (adapted from Moliere’s The Imaginary Invalid), Annie, Harvey, and Man of La Mancha.
+He has been active for over 30 years as an actor and director with various area theater groups, most notably Chambersburg Community Theater, and The Conococheague Players.